VisionEval/VisionEval/sources/modules/VEModel/vignettes/ReadMe.md

+---
+title: "Overview of the VisionEval End-User API"
+output: rmarkdown::html_vignette
+vignette: >
+  %\VignetteIndexEntry{Vignette Title}
+  %\VignetteEngine{knitr::rmarkdown}
+  \usepackage[utf8]{inputenc}
+---

 # Vignettes go here.

 Vignettes will be a better form for documenting VEModel than the R help system (which focuses on individual functions and doesn't do well with R6 classes).

-Build the vignettes from narrative wrapped around the walkthrough.
+Build the vignettes from a narrative wrapped around the walkthrough.

+Some topics for vignettes:
+  1. Installing and running a sample model
+  2. Looking at model vignettes for instructions on how to localize them
+  3. Using the VEModel API
+  4. Extracting data from VE model runs